Lagrangian filtering for wave-mean flow decomposition: Lagrangian wave formulation

 \subsection{Semi-Eulerian wave definition}

-The semi-Eulerian wave-field is defined to be the instantaneous field minus the Lagrangian mean field.
+The semi-Eulerian wave-field is defined to be the instantaneous field minus the Lagrangian mean field at a fixed spatial location.
 The mean field is given by the Lagrangian weighted mean $\barL{f}$, which, as discussed in \S\ref{sec:definingmean}, contains no wave signal when weighted with the appropriate frequency filter.
 We define

 where the subscript $\mathrm{S-E}$ denotes a semi-Eulerian wave definition.